AjayShankar9768/Sentiment-Analysis/README.md

 ### 4. Run the Streamlit App

-Make sure you are in the project root folder where `sentiment_app.py` is located:
+Make sure you’re in the project root folder where `sentiment_app.py` is located:

 ```bash
 streamlit run sentiment_app.py